borisdvlpr/rqst/README.md

 # rqst

-Rust-based HTTP client for the command line.
+Rust-based HTTP client for the terminal.